cestef/blog.cstef.dev/content/posts/error-correcting/index.md

 m = {b_0, b_1, ..., b_n} | b_i in FF_2 = {0,1}
 $$

-But what if we simply repeat each bit $r$ times ?
+But what if we repeat each bit $r$ times ?
 For a repetition code, our codeword becomes:

 $$
 c = {(b_0, b_0, ..., b_0), (b_1, b_1, ..., b_1), ..., (b_n, b_n, ..., b_n)} | b_i in FF_2^r